Portuguese nationality law: East Timor

-Owing to the lack of employment opportunities in their country and the becoming a member of Community of Portuguese-Speaking Countries, many East Timorese have taken advantage of Portuguese citizenship to live and work in Portugal and other EU countries.
+Owing to the lack of employment opportunities in their country and the becoming a member of Community of Portuguese Language Countries, many East Timorese have taken advantage of Portuguese citizenship to live and work in Portugal and other EU countries.

 Macau

 The former Portuguese territory of Macau became a special administrative region of the People's Republic of China on 20 December 1999.

 Portugal had extended its nationality laws to Macau with those born before 1981 acquiring nationality by jus soli and by jus sanguinis after 1981.
 Many residents of Macau (either of Chinese or Portuguese descent) hold Portuguese citizenship on this basis.
 It is no longer possible to acquire Portuguese citizenship by connection with Macau before 3 October 1981 and after 20 December 1999 transfer of sovereignty to China, except by birth or association with the territory previous to that date.

 However, those born after 20 December 1999 to Portuguese from Macau or Macanese that hold Portuguese citizenship, and/or to Chinese who hold Portuguese citizenship, are eligible to the citizenship themselves due to the Portuguese heritage law (jus sanguinis), except when born to Chinese and/or Portuguese parents who possess Chinese citizenship after 20 December 1999 or when Chinese and/or Portuguese couple with Portuguese citizenship renounced their nationality by naturalisation after 20 December 1999.